tc39/proposal-promise-finally/README.md

 However, please note: a `throw` (or returning a rejected promise) in the `finally` callback will reject the new promise with that rejection reason.

 ## Naming
 The reasons to stick with `finally` are straightforward: just like `catch`, `finally` would be an analog to the similarly-named syntactic forms from `try`/`catch`/`finally` (`try`, of course, not really having an analog any closer than `Promise.resolve().then`).
-Just like syntactic `finally`, `Promise#finally` would not be able to modify the return value, except by creating an abrupt completion by throwing an exception (ie, rejecting the promise).
+Syntactic finally can only modify the return value with an “abrupt completion”: either throwing an exception, or returning a value early. `Promise#finally` will not be able to modify the return value, except by creating an abrupt completion by throwing an exception (ie, rejecting the promise) - since there is no way to distinguish between a “normal completion” and an early `return undefined`, the parallel with syntactic finally must have a slight consistency gap.

 I’d briefly considered `always` as an alternative, since that wouldn’t imply ordering, but I think the parallels to the syntactic variation are compelling.